 Inspection - A visual assessment from a defined perspective of an individual tree or a population of trees to assess risk to specified targets from obvious defects or specified conditions.

-Mobile Hazard Tree Assessment Tool- A portable handheld web-based tool used during inspection to record and document inspections, Heritage Trees and Hazardous Trees.
+Mobile Hazard Tree Assessment Tool- A portable handheld web-based tool used during inspection to record and document hazardous trees.